Revisiting Chronicles of Delhi’s past: Unearthing the city’s Art Deco style

 By Geetanjali Sayal, Founder of Deco in Delhi

-Recollecting chapters of Delhi’s architectural evolution in the twentieth century, one undoubtedly recalls the events that took place in 1911 and 1947.
+Recollecting chapters of Delhi’s architectural evolution in the twentieth century, the events that took place in 1911 and 1947 are of great importance to analyse Delhi’s genesis.
 The first one saw the British Empire’s capital shifting from Calcutta to Delhi, and the other, India gaining independence from the British rule while being partitioned during the same time.

 Since 1911, Delhi has been going through major transformations initially to reform its identity as a new city and eventually as a nation state close to and after India’s independence.
 The current narratives of Delhi’s built heritage focus on specific monuments created to establish political control primarily during the Mughal and the Colonial rule.
 Furthermore, the Archaeological Survey of India only considers buildings which are 100 years old as heritage with exceptions to include specific buildings like the Rashtrapati Bhawan in Delhi, built in 1912 originally as the British Viceroy’s House by Sir Edwin Lutyens.